 I thought of Audrey Hepburn and recalled a tender moment with Tim, watching Breakfast at Tiffany’s late one winter night, just months before he died.
 I also thought of a famous quote from The Yoga Vasistha:

 The sages of Yoga had a deep understanding of the power of language to create reality.
 It’s not only what we say; our thoughts have the power to shape our reality.

-A parting thought to ponder, from Sally: The sages say we create worlds with our thoughts and then we live in them.
+A parting thought to ponder, from my meditation teacher, Sally Kempton: The sages say we create worlds with our thoughts and then we live in them.

 Even with all of life’s heart-wrenching losses, and also its moments of great tenderness, love, and joy, we have the choice to increase suffering and create a hell realm for ourselves and everyone in our orbit, or to create and live in a world that is beautiful.